Modern History Research Centre

 Founded in 2010, the Modern History Research Centre supports the work of both established academic staff and research students working on the area of Modern History (late 17th century to early 21st century) through the organisation of a range of activities, including public events.

-Winchester modern historians have research strengths ranging from local and regional history to Japan and Russia/Belarus, the US South, the global Hispanic world, Italy, World War II/Holocaust, and (post)colonialism in the British and French Empires, as well as scientific and environmental history.
+Winchester modern historians have research strengths ranging from local and regional history to Japan, the US South, the global Hispanic world, Italy, World War II/Holocaust, and (post)colonialism in the British and French Empires, as well as scientific and environmental history.

 The centre is also home to the Winchester Project, which investigates the history of post-medieval Winchester, and to the Hispanic Anglosphere project, an international research network funded by the AHRC and the University of Winchester in partnership with National Trust-Tyntesfield.